AnneLouisedb/ai4mi_project/readme.md

 [TO DO LO]

 ## Loss functions
-All loss functions are implemented in the [losses.py](losses.py) file and can be selected within the [main.py](main.py) file in the `runTraining` function.
-The available loss functions can be chosen through the `--loss` argument when running the training process.
+All loss functions are implemented in the [losses.py](losses.py) and can be chosen through the `--loss` argument when running the training process in [main.py](main.py).
-The following loss functions are implemented in our project:

 ### Dice Loss
 Dice Loss focuses on the overlap between the predicted and ground truth regions,